klesteb/XAS-Csharp/CONTRIBUTING.md

 ### **Donations**

 I will gladly accept money donations.
 You can donate thru [​PayPal](https://www.paypal.com/home).
-My email is in the code.
+My email is below.
 The donation doesn't obligate me in any way or fashion to provide a service.
 Please use the "Friends and Family" option when sending the donation.

 ### **Author**